molepi-precmed/mrhevo/README.md

 This example demonstrates how to run MR-Hevo using summary statistics only (no individual-level data required).
 In the example dataset, the outcome variable is type 2 diabetes and the exposure is plasma levels of adiponectin (encoded by _ADIPOQ_).
 The instruments are 43 scalar _trans_-QTLs for adiponectin levels.

-The default implementation uses NumPyro (Python-based MCMC) via the reticulate package, which is approximately 4x faster than Stan.
+The default implementation uses the Python module NumPyro via the reticulate package, which is approximately 4x faster than Stan with the same sampling algorithm.
 The Stan implementation gives very similar results.

 ```r
 library(mrhevo)